-- Initial Appointment to Represent a Petitioner.
+- 1. Initial Appointment to Represent a Petitioner.
 At the initial appointment meeting, the hourly rates for appointed counsel will be negotiated, and an appointment order will be entered by the Court. - 2.
 Budget Request.
 Within ninety days of the initial appointment meeting, counsel shall file a case budget detailing the expected attorney's fees and expert expenses.
-Counsel is urged to note any special circumstances that might cause them to seek to amend the budget after it is approved. - 3.
-Case Budget Meeting.
+Counsel is urged to note any special circumstances that might cause them to seek to amend the budget after it is approved.

+- 3. Case Budget Meeting.
 A meeting with the Court shall be held as soon as possible following the case budget submission.
 The meeting shall be held ex parte.
 The meeting shall be held on the record but under seal.
-The approved case budget will be filed under seal in the court file. - Compliance.
+The approved case budget will be filed under seal in the court file. - 4.
+Compliance.
 The Clerk of the United States District Court or his/her designee shall monitor compliance with the budget and shall periodically advise the Court on the state of the budget. - 5.
 Budget Modifications.
 Counsel are urged to view the case budget as an agreement between counsel and the Court that will not be modified except under the circumstances outlined in the agreement, or if an unanticipated change in circumstances materially alters the scope of the case.
 To this end, when submitting a budget, counsel should include any underlying assumptions upon which the budget request is based.
-This provides budget certainty but also allows counsel to seek a modification of the budget under enumerated circumstances or in the event there are significant changed circumstances materially altering the assumptions upon which the original budget agreement is reached. - Budget Philosophy.
-The philosophy of case budgeting in this District is to provide predictability as to expenses in capital habeas cases, not to limit or impair the scope of effective representation by appointed counsel. - C. Complex Cases.
+This provides budget certainty but also allows counsel to seek a modification of the budget under enumerated circumstances or in the event there are significant changed circumstances materially altering the assumptions upon which the original budget agreement is reached. - 6.
+Budget Philosophy.
+The philosophy of case budgeting in this District is to provide predictability as to expenses in capital habeas cases, not to limit or impair the scope of effective representation by appointed counsel.
+There should be no formal or informal non-statutory budgetary caps on capital cases, whether in a capital trial, direct appeal, or habeas matter. - C. Complex Cases.
 The Court in its discretion may require appointed counsel to prepare and submit budgets in non-capital cases, particularly when such cases involve multiple defendants or otherwise appear to be complex.